 Sam claims to be a badass radio/party-dj and more.
 He is one of the biggest radio presenters in Belgium.
 He works at the alternative radio station STUBRU and has been the host in various programs on national TV.

 I want a music video to be original and unique.
 As a viewer, you need to experience something like never before.
 I expect a clear concept behind the video, which links to the music in an interesting way.
 Gratuitous clips are boring.
 In an ideal scenario, the music video makes the music even better, and vice versa.

-Chereen is Senior Talent & Music Manager Benelux.
+Chereen is Senior Talent & Music Manager of MTV Benelux.
 Like no other she can identify ‘the next big thing’ in the music and music video industry.

 I judge based on originality, relevance & the surprising factor.